UmamiAppearance/rollup-plugin-import-manager/README.md

 ```

 ## How it works
-**rollup-plugin-import-manager** analyzes each file (which is uses for the rollup building process) for import statements.
-Those are converted into so called unit objects, on which the user can interact with.
+**rollup-plugin-import-manager** analyzes each file (which is used for the rollup building process) for import statements.
+Those are collected as so called unit objects, on which the user can interact with.
 Also the creation of new units &rarr; import statements is possible.

 ## Usage